-- credits are taken in each of the three subjects. - (e) International Honours degrees shall be degrees where the number of required credits in a single (or core) subject area equals three-quarters of the total credits for the Honours programme.
-Any other subjects taken as part of the Honours programme shall not be named. - 35.
-There shall be three classes of Honours determined by performance in the Honours Programme: First Class, Second Class, which shall be divided into II(1) and II(2), and Third Class, except that Third Class Honours shall not be awarded in an International Honours programme.
-Boards of Examiners involving one or more Modern Languages shall be empowered to award a distinction in the spoken language(s). - 36.
-Only grades from 3000-level, 4000-level and 5000-level (where applicable) modules, taken during an approved Honours programme, will be used to calculate the Honours degree classification.
-Any grades obtained in such modules prior to admission to an Honours programme will not be used.
-Exceptions to this requirement may be made at the discretion of the Dean of the relevant Faculty. - 37.
-Grades achieved during study abroad will be entered into the Honours degree calculation, but this will not occur for any ungraded credits from study abroad or credits not formally approved as part of an Honours programme. - 38.
-A student who fails the assessment of an Honours module may be reassessed by such means as the Board of Examiners may decide is appropriate.
+- 38. A student who fails the assessment of an Honours module may be reassessed by such means as the Board of Examiners may decide is appropriate.
 Honours classification shall be based on the grades achieved in the assessment for each module.
 Honours grades passed at reassessment will be capped at grade 7.0 and will be entered into the Honours degree calculation as a grade of 7.0.
 Sub honours reassessment grades are not capped at grade 7.0.
 For Honours modules failed at reassessment (and no credit gained) the original failed grade will be included in the calculation of the Honours degree classification. - 39.
 For a student who fails an Honours module at both first sitting and reassessment but then subsequently re-takes and passes the module, both the original and subsequent grades will be entered into the calculation of the Honours degree classification. - 40.
 A student who is awarded a 0X by the Board of Examiners in an Honours level module will have a grade of 0 entered into the calculation for the Honours degree classification even though no credits are obtained for the module. - 41.
 A student who, owing to medically certified illness or other serious cause, cannot complete the assessment for a module may be assessed by such means as the Board of Examiners shall determine. - 42.
-The Deans, with advice from the relevant Curriculum Approvals Group, shall approve, for each Honours programme:- - (a) any prerequisites for admission to the programme in addition to those general prerequisites stated in the Regulations; - (b) the modules, both obligatory and optional, that are available within that programme; - (c) amendments to the programme for students who spend part of the study period following an approved course of studies in another institution.

-43. Students may be permitted automatic, qualified or conditional entry to Honours in accordance with the Policy on Entry to Honours
+The Deans, with advice from the Curriculum Approvals Group, shall approve, for each Honours programme: - (a) any pre-requisites for admission to the programme in addition to those general prerequisites stated in the Regulations; - (b) the modules, both compulsory and optional, that are available within that programme; - (c) amendments to the programme for students who spend part of the study period following an approved course of studies in another institution. - 43.
+Students may be permitted automatic, qualified or conditional entry to Honours in accordance with the Policy on Entry to Honours

-F. Termination of Studies
+F. Progression